1966–67 Philadelphia 76ers season

 During the off-season, the 76ers dismissed head coach & former 76ers (Syracuse Nationals) player Dolph Schayes.
 Alex Hannum, (a former 1950s power forward, who was the last man to coach a winner past the Boston Celtics) was the new coach.
 The 43-year-old Hannum looked like he could still play, and often ran with the club in practice.

-Wilt Chamberlain's 8 assists per game set a record for centers and made him 3rd in the NBA overall while scoring 24 points per game and once again leading the NBA in rebounds and blocked shots (though not yet officially recorded).
+Wilt Chamberlain's 8 assists per game set a record for centers and made him 3rd in the NBA overall while scoring 24 points per game and once again leading the NBA in rebounds.
 Shooting less, he made a league-record 68% of his shots; his 875 free throw attempts, another league record, offset his terrible percentage from the foul line.